HizkiaSiregar/DeepFlood/README.md

-# 🌊 DeepFlood Segmentation System
+# DeepFlood

 A Flask-based image segmentation web application developed for the 2025 Computer Science undergraduate thesis at Klabat University.
 DeepFlood uses a DeepLabV3+ model with an Xception backbone to detect and segment flood areas from aerial and satellite images.
 It also integrates Grad-CAM for explainability and model transparency.

+Thesis title = Development of Web-based Flood Segmentation From Aerial Imagery Using Deeplabv3+ and LLM

 ---